ikiapps/Setup-Xcode-Derived-Data-RAM-Disk/README.md

 # Get the Fastest Build Times in Xcode

-Instead of having Xcode’s Derived Data be based in a spinning disk or solid-state drive, moving it to a RAM disk can make the performance of Xcode build operations *as fast as possible* and make it so that your Derived Data content is continually freshened.
+Instead of having Xcode’s Derived Data based in a spinning disk or solid-state drive, move it to a RAM disk.
+Then, the performance of Xcode build operations run *as fast as possible.* A side benefit is the contents do not persist across reboots and, therefore, do not accumulate excessively.

-I’ve crafted a script in Swift to perform the necessary configuration.
-I start the script in a launch agent that runs at startup so that my RAM disk is always available.
-Returning to a standard Xcode configuration simply requires ejecting the RAM disk.
+I have crafted a script in Swift to perform the necessary configuration for you.
+It can automatically start using a launch agent at startup, so the RAM disk is always available.
+Returning to a standard Xcode configuration requires ejecting the RAM disk.

-The reason this works is because the RAM disk is mounted to the default path for the DerivedData folder that Xcode uses.
+It works because the RAM disk mounts to the default path for the DerivedData folder that Xcode uses.
 You can verify this path in Xcode under Locations in Preferences.
+The RAM disk gets used by command-line builds and is thereby compatible with alternative IDEs such as AppCode.

 ## Installation

-The install path is defined in the build settings under `INSTALL_DIR`.
-This is where the binary product will be copied every time the project is built.
-A default path of `$(HOME)/bin` has been set.
-This value is set by two settings in Xcode's build settings: `INSTALL_ROOT` and `INSTALL_PATH`.
+Define the install path in the build settings under `INSTALL_DIR`.
+The binary product is copied to this location when building the project.
+A default path of `$(HOME)/bin` is set.
+Configuration of this value is by two settings in Xcode's build settings: `INSTALL_ROOT` and `INSTALL_PATH`.

-**Therefore, the following steps should be completed to build and install the compiled version of the script.**
+**Complete the following steps to build and install the compiled version of the script.**

 * If needed, change the size of `RAMDISK_GB` in `main.swift`
 * If needed, change the install path under Targets > SetupXcodeDerivedDataRamDisk > Build Settings > Installation Build Products Location + Installation Directory
 * Build the project in Xcode

 ## Alternative installation

-Copy `main.swift` to a local path of your choosing such as
+Copy `main.swift` to a local path of your choosing, such as

     ~/bin/setupXcodeDerivedDataRAMDisk.swift

-Make it executable using `chmod +x ~/bin/setupXcodeDerivedDataRAMDisk.swift`.
+Make it executable with

+    chmod +x ~/bin/setupXcodeDerivedDataRAMDisk.swift

 ## Run at startup

-Create a file with the following content. **Edit it so that it fits your system.
+Create a file with the following content. **Edit it to fit your system.
 Replace ${INSERT_YOUR_USERNAME} with your username.
 Add `.swift` to the filename if using the text-based script.**

     <?xml version=1.0 encoding=UTF-8?>
     <!DOCTYPE plist PUBLIC -//Apple//DTD PLIST 1.0//EN http://www.apple.com/DTDs/PropertyList-1.0.dtd>